WARNING: Unmarked spoilers ahead, please self-advise. Based on how the work is choreographed, various tropes here contain major plot spoilers!

 - Token Non-Human

-- Vaporizes Into Water: As part of Takiko's second wish to "return everything to its original state", which included Namatame, who was made out of the starlife stone.
+- Vaporizes Into Water: As part of Takiko's second wish to "return everything to its original state", which included Namame, who was made out of the starlife stone.
+That way, he's Together in Death with Anlu.

-- Break the Cutie: Her powers manifested when she was pregnant, and after a terrible attack on her she lost her unborn kid.
-Shunu barely managed to save her life.
+- Break the Cutie: Her powers manifested when she was pregnant, and after a terrible attack on her she lost her unborn kid; Shunu barely managed to save her life.
+And for worse, this happened in the middle of Tegiru's rebellion against Temudan.

 - Broken Bird